integr8ly/delorean/docs/ocm/README.md

 **BYOC/CCS**

-If you want to setup a BYOC (CCS) cluster, you will need an AWS root account with no OSD cluster running in it.
+If you want to set up a BYOC (CCS) cluster, you will need an AWS root account with no OSD cluster running in it.
 The AWS account needs an IAM user named `osdCcsAdmin` and this user needs the AdministratorAccess permission.

 Once this user is in place and no other OSD cluster is running in the account, you will need the AWS credentials (`AWS_ACCOUNT_ID`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`) for the `osdCcsAdmin` user to use in your cluster request.